ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/smoking_mortality/index.rst

 Scope
 +++++

 The Vivarium modeling strategy outlined in this document will be a **mortality only** model that combines several causes within GBD.
-This cause is intended to be modeled as a outcome pair with the smoking risk factor.
+This model is intended to be pair with the :ref:`smoking risk exposure model <2017_risk_exposure_smoking_forecasted>`.

 Rather than individual measure the relative risk of mortality due to each individual smoking affected cause to create an overall summary relative risk of mortality due to smoking affected causes, this model will use the all cause mortality PAF for smoking, subtract out the contribution of lung cancer, and then back-calculate a summary relative risk for all smokers (including current and former).

+This model was designed for use in the :ref:`Lung Cancer Screening model <lung_cancer_cancer_concept_model>`, which uses data forecasted from 2020 to 2040.
+However, with the exception of smoking prevalence and lung cancer data, other parameters were not forecasted over this period.
+Therefore, this model will make use of GBD 2019 data for 2019 only.
+Additionally, this model excludes the contributions of lung cancer as a source of smoking-related mortality because lung cancer will be modeled separately for this project.

 Assumptions and Limitations
 +++++++++++++++++++++++++++

 Assuming a single relative risk of mortality due to all causes except for lung cancer among current and former smokers will underestimate the mortality rate for current smokers with high pack-year exposures and former smokers with low years since quitting and overestimate the mortality rate for current smokers with low pack-year exposures and former smokers with high years since quitting.

+Given that not all data was forecasted, this model assumes that the mean relative risk of mortality among all current and former smokers does not change from 2019 to 2040; in other words, there is relatively little change in pack-year values among current smokers and years since quitting values among former smokers for the same demographic groups over time.

 Cause Model Diagram
 +++++++++++++++++++